Taipo/pareto_security/README.md

 * Pareto Security Protection dynamic IP Blacklist protects your site while reducing load.
 * Protects your site at the entry-point, disabling attack peneration of your WordPress site.
 * Extends Wordpress inbuilt security, defends your website against vulnerabilities added in via bad plugin coding.
+* Optionally prevent Tor users/bots from interacting with login forms and search functions of your site while still allowing them to *view* your site.
+* Optionally only allow standard web clients and trusted crawlers to access your website, discouraging others from doing so.

 #### PARETO SECURITY TOOLS
 * Monitor blocked attack attempts